Terence M. O'Sullivan

-Terence M. O'Sullivan (born June 29, 1955) is a labor union activist who has been president of the Laborers' International Union of North America (LIUNA) since 1999.
+Terence M. O'Sullivan (born June 29, 1955) is a labor union activist who was president of the Laborers' International Union of North America (LIUNA) from 2000 until 2023.

 Early life and career

-O'Sullivan was born in San Francisco, California, in 1955.
+O'Sullivan was born on June 29, 1955, in San Francisco, California.
 His father, Terence J. O'Sullivan was an official in the Laborers' Union, and the family moved to Virginia in 1968 after his father was elected the international union's secretary-treasurer.
-(His father was indicted in 1981 in a kickback scheme but acquitted.)
+In 1981, his father was indicted in a kickback scheme, but was acquitted.

 O'Sullivan attended American University in Washington, D.C.
 He majored in business administration, and graduated with a bachelor's degree in 1974.
 While still in college, he earned money working as a laborer for a company building the city's subway system, Metro.
 It was during this time that he first joined the Laborers' Union (Local 456).

 After matriculating, O'Sullivan was a high school teacher and baseball coach in Northern Virginia for three years.
 In 1978, O'Sullivan started a computer services company.
 He married and then later separated from his wife, and has a son, Brendan, and a daughter, Caitlin.

-LIUNA career
+Career

 In 1987, O'Sullivan's teaching and computer interests converged when he was appointed an instructor at the West Virginia Laborers' Training Fund.
 In that position, he taught training seminars and helped blue-collar laborers learn how to program and operate new, computerized heavy machinery.
 As head of the training fund, O'Sullivan joined LIUNA Local 1353 in Charleston, West Virginia.
 In 1989, he became the fund's administrator.

 In 1993, LIUNA president Arthur Coia appointed O'Sullivan assistant director of the international union's construction, maintenance and service trades department.
 O'Sullivan moved his family to Clifton, Virginia.
 During his tenure as assistant director of the department, O'Sullivan convinced the union to build a number of new training centers on the country.

 In February 1999, O'Sullivan was elected an international vice president.
 O'Sullivan was appointed mid-Atlantic regional manager of the union and assistant to the president, and the union's chief of staff shortly thereafter.